harrisonlab/phytophthora_fragariae/orthology_analysis.md

 #Intersection between the putative CRNs from gene models and ORFs were identified to determine the total number of CRNs in these genomes.

-#The CRN effectors from both Gene models and ORF finding approaches were combined into a single file.
+#The CRN effectors from both Gene models and ORF finding approaches were combined into a single file after modification of CRN Hmm outputs.

 ```bash
 A4Braker1Gff=gene_pred/braker/P.fragariae/A4/P.fragariae_A4_braker/augustus_extracted.gff